nikkipruitt182/Argument-Parser/README.md

 ## Introduction

 This project was a group term project for my Software Engineering I course.
 The goal was to create a command line argument parser using test-driven development and the agile methodology, Scrum.
-Over the course of 5 2-week sprints, we attended 4 meetings a week, each consisting of a 15 minute Scrum and an hour of working on the code in groups and individually.
+Over the course of five 2-week sprints, we attended four meetings a week, each consisting of a 15 minute Scrum and an hour of working on the code in groups and individually.

 ### Tools Used

-* **Git** - used for source control.
+* **Git** - used for source control
-  * *Github* - used as a host for our source control repository.
+  * *Github* - used as a host for our source control repository
-* **Gradle** - used for build automation.
+* **Gradle** - used for build automation
-* **Robot Framework** - used for acceptance test automation.
+* **Robot Framework** - used for acceptance test automation
-* **Trello** - used to organize our product backlog and create the sprint backlog.
+* **Trello** - used to organize our product backlog and create the sprint backlog

 ## Classes